GAS-inno/MS_PowerPlatform/PowerApp_IT_HardwareRequest/README.md

 # Intro
-The purpose of this project is to improve the user experience for employees who need to request laptops.
-Currently, employees have to contact the IT/procurement team to check the laptop specifications and prices, and then get approval from their manager via email or a physical request form.
+This project aims to improve the user experience for employees who need to request laptops.
+Currently, employees have to contact the IT/procurement team to check the laptop specifications and prices and then get approval from their manager via email or a physical request form.
 This is a time-consuming and inefficient process.
-To streamline this process, I am going to create a digital workspace for end-users, where they can easily select and request order laptops, and get approval from their managers online internally
+To streamline this process, I will create a digital workspace for end-users, where they can easily select and request order laptops and get approval from their managers online internally.

-I built this project based on the existing Powerapps Template "Asset Checkout"
+I built this project based on the existing Powerapps Template "Asset Checkout."
 ![image](https://github.com/SGA-JS/IT-Assets-Order-apps/assets/73696641/3b2cca6a-2a03-427c-932e-c2c32ef0f902)
-- the data for this template is based on local excel sheet.
-I convert the existing excel sheet to Sharepoint list.
+- the data for this template is based on a local Excel sheet.
+I converted the existing Excel sheet to a SharePoint list.
-- I modify the existing powerapp template to my business needs.. such as multiple Items filter options, manager name , Popup confirmation and integrated them with Powerautomate for manager approval.
+- I modified the existing powerapp template to fit my business needs, such as multiple items filter options, manager name, and popup confirmation, and integrated them with Powerautomate for manager approval.